Welcome to the Deep Learning for Precision Health Lab

 January 2023

 Alex joins PCCI as a research scientist.
 Congratulations!
-Montillo lab is awarded R01 grant from NIGMS for the next 5 years.
+Montillo lab is awarded an R01 grant from NIGMS for the next 5 years.

 December 2022